-Inclusion of the \$4205(c) situation under the presentence standard is appropriate.
-As explained in Bark-er:

-Two reasons of policy have been advanced to explain the near-presumption which Rule 32(d) erects against post-sentence withdrawal motions.
-The first is that post-sentence withdrawal subverts the "stability" of "final judgments."
-The second reason is that the post-sentence withdrawal motion often constitutes a veiled attack on the judge's sentencing decision; to grant such motions in lenient fashion might undermine respect for the courts and fritter away the time and painstaking effort devoted to the sentence process.
-Concern for the "stability of final judgments" has little application to withdrawal motions filed between tentative and final sentencing under Section 4208(b) [now 4205(c)].
+Inclusion of the §4205(c) situation under the presentence standard is appropriate.
+As explained in Bark-er: Concern for the "stability of final judgments" has little application to withdrawal motions filed between tentative and final sentencing under Section 4208(b) [now 4205(c)].
 The point at which a defendant's judgment of conviction becomes "final" for purposes of appeal-whether at tentative or at final sentencing-is wholly within the defendant's discretion.
 Concern for the integrity of the sentencing process is, however, another matter.
 The major point, in our view, is that tentative sentencing under Section 4208(b) [now 4205(c)] leaves the defendant ignorant of his final sentence.
 He will therefore be unlikely to use a withdrawal motion as an oblique attack on the judge's sentencing policy.
 The relative leniency of the "fair and just" standard is consequently not out of place.